AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/adobe-commerce-2.4.6-known-issue-patch-error-when-palcing-an-order-from-the-admin-panel.md

 ---
 title: Adobe Commerce 2.4.6 error placing order from Admin panel
-description: This article provides a patch for the known Adobe Commerce on cloud infrastructure 2.4.6 issue when placing an order from the Admin panel the merchant becomes stuck on store selection.
+description: This article provides a patch for the known Adobe Commerce on cloud infrastructure 2.4.6 issue when you become stuck on store selection after you place an order from the Commerce Admin panel.
 ---

 # Adobe Commerce 2.4.6 error placing order from Admin panel

-This article provides a patch for the known Adobe Commerce on cloud infrastructure 2.4.6 issue when placing an order from the Commerce Admin panel the merchants becomes stuck on store selection.
+This article provides a patch for the known Adobe Commerce on cloud infrastructure 2.4.6 issue when you become stuck on store selection after you place an order from the Commerce Admin panel.

 ## Issue

-When placing an order from the Admin panel merchants become stuck on store selection.
+When placing an order from the Admin panel you are stuck on store selection.

-## Solution
+Steps to reproduce:

 1. **Sales** > **Orders** and select a customer to create an order.
-2. Select the store to place the order in from the store selector screen.
+2. Select the store to place the order from the store selector screen.

+Expected result:
+After selecting the store you are able to complete the order.

+Actual result:
+After selecting the store, you are redirected back to the store selector page and you cannot create an order.

 ## Patch